czephyr/czephyr/README.md

 * Learning Go
 * A GCP certification
 * Switching to Pytorch
-* Impactful Machine Learning applications
+* Impactful machine learning applications
-* Delve into Recommending Systems
+* Delve into recommending systems

 #### Some of the stuff I know
 <p align="left">